2024-25 construction

 The Minnesota DNR began to draw down the water level of Lake Bronson the week of September 16.
 This initial partial drawdown, which reduced the lake level by four feet, was necessary to allow DNR engineers to inspect the Lake Bronson Dam and ensure it is functional in the event of increased fall precipitation.
 This inspection follows observations of the spillway gates during late summer that indicated temporary safety measures may be needed to ensure the ability to continue to operate the gates safely.

-This partial drawdown will also serve as the first stage of a near total drawdown of Lake Bronson that is required as part of the dam replacement project.
+This partial drawdown also served as the first stage of a near total drawdown of Lake Bronson that is required as part of the dam replacement project.
 Further draw down of the lake continues.

 Access to the lake is prohibited during the partial and full drawdown, to ensure public safety and protect sensitive resources in the project area.
 While Lake Bronson State Park will remain open during the construction, some facilities and amenities within the park will be closed.